Dual vs. Single Agency Relationships in Real Estate

 A dual agent in California was sued by the seller because she told the buyer to ask for a carpet allowance from the seller.
 It is very difficult to obtain the highest and best price for the seller when the agent also represents the buyer.
 The dual agent cannot advise on home price nor terms nor negotiate on anyone's behalf.

 Some buyers say they prefer to work solely with listing agents because they know the agent is receiving both ends of the commission, that is the listing commission and the buyer's agent commission.
 They feel the listing agent is "motivated" when a buyer makes a purchase offer to get that offer accepted.
-Although I would be remiss if I didn't say some agents operate in that manner, the fact is most do not.
-If a buyer approached me with that kind of thinking, as though I would do anything for a commission, I would find the implication insulting.
+However, while some agents operate in that manner, the fact is most do not.

 To avoid dual agency, some agents will work as transaction agents.
 Transaction agents do not represent either party and do not protect the interest of the seller nor the buyer.
 They simply facilitate the transaction.